Customized Animal Care Made Easy

 Diabetes mellitus, or diabetes, is a chronic disease that occurs when an animal is unable to produce enough insulin and/or use it properly.
 Insulin is the hormone that breaks down sugar glucose; without it, sugar accumulates in the blood and spills into the urine, resulting in serious health conditions.

-Diabetes in animals can occur in two forms: insulin-deficiency diabetes and insulin-resistance diabetes:
+Diabetes in animals can occur in two forms: insulin-deficiency diabetes and insulin-resistance diabetes.

 Diabetes Mellitus